The power of digital technology at the service of physiological data processing

 Sagaspe P, Taillard J, Chaufton C, Berthomier C, Brandewinder M, Amiéva H, Dartigues J-F, Philip P. Polysomnographic data in patients with isolated memory complaints or mild cognitive impairment.
 J. Sleep Res., 23 Suppl.
 1:240, 2014

-Support – Meegaperf is a Rapid Project, supported by the DGA and DGE.
-Didier Bazalgette, in charge of Human Factor Research at the DGA, is the technical pilot for this project.
+Support – MEEGAPERF is a RAPID Project, supported by the French MOD (DGA) and DGE.
+Didier Bazalgette, in charge of Human Factor Research at the DGA, was the technical pilot for this project.

 Partners – Working on physical performance imposed to imagine a complex system, allowing the synchronized recording of multiple physiological signals, in relation to physical performance evaluated through the pedaling frequency on a cycle ergometer.
 The design and realization of the recording system brought together all the partners and various skills to produce exceptional data.